cypress-io/cypress/cypress/v1.0/documentation/0-Commands/45-type.md

+excerpt: Type into element
 slug: type

 ### [cy.type( *text* )](#usage)

 Types into the current DOM subject.

-Prior to typing, if the element isn't currently focused, Cypress will issue a [click action command](click), which will cause the element to receive focus.
+Prior to typing, if the element isn't currently focused, Cypress will issue a [click action command](/v1.0/docs/click), which will cause the element to receive focus.

 Text may include these special character sequences: